mbolivar/fw-nrfconnect-zephyr/scripts/partition_manager/partition_manager.rst

 Partition Manager
 #################

-Partition Manager is a Python script that sets the start address and size of all image partitions in a multi-image build context.
+The Partition Manager is a Python script that sets the start address and size of all image partitions in a multi-image build context.
 When creating an application that requires child images (for example, a bootloader), you can configure Partition Manager to control where in memory each image should be placed.

 See :ref:`ug_multi_image` for more information about multi-image builds.